jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 - Get feedback on approach
 - If we eventually want to use `kernfs`, we need to consider `file_operations` as well.
 That would be a super hard thing to migrate across all of the kernel.
   - Maybe not actually.
 There are lots of helper macros being used by debugfs users that will make this easier.

+Final checks:
+- Compile with debugfs disabled in kernel

 ## Coccinelle automation